mikko-apo/ki-flow/_posts/2013-08-24-sinatra-javascript-routes.md

 # Sinatra routing for single page Javascript apps

-Sinatra uses a powerful url based routing mechanism to identify different views from the application.
+Sinatra uses a powerful url based routing mechanism to identify different views in the application.
 Javascript single page apps can benefit from the same by using JavascriptRoutes

 Web application's HTML uses regular links to link between views